MiggyMike/open-fights/README.md

 I'll be using Rails for the backend and React on the frontend.

-After some searching, I came across this YouTube tutorial [Let's Build a CRUD app with Rails and React](https://www.youtube.com/watch?v=iqh9enFWHuY).
+This is the tutorial that I followed along with [Let's Build a CRUD app with Rails and React](https://www.youtube.com/watch?v=iqh9enFWHuY)

-So I gave it a shot here!

-### Purpose
+### Goal

-My main goal here was to get reacquainted with Ruby on Rails, as well as intergrating React for a 3-week sprint.
-Throughout this process, I documented the steps in a bullet journal to later revisit and build some thing from my documented notes alone.
-I plan to do a few more sprints over the courese of the summer (2021), to become a bit more accquainted with marrying the two languages.
+My main goal here was to get reacquainted with Ruby on Rails, as well as integrating React for a 3-week sprint.
+Throughout this process, I documented the steps in a bullet journal to later revisit and build something from my documented notes alone.
+I plan to do a few more sprints throughout the summer (2021), to become a bit more acquainted with marrying the two languages.

 ---